capacitor-community/photoviewer/README.md

 ### iOS

 - in Xcode, open `Info.plist` and add a new Information Property like `Privacy - Photo Library Usage Description` and set a value to `We need to write photos`.
-This is required to have the `Share`of images working.
+This is required to have the `Share`of images and the `create Movie` working.

 ### Android